advanced-security/GSSAR/README.md

 # GitHub Secret Scanner Auto Remediator (GSSAR)

-Welcome to the GSSR Product! :wave:
+Welcome to the GSSAR Product! :wave:

 ## Overview

-GSSR is an open-source initiative helping teams automatically revoke secrets discovered by [GitHub's Secret Scanning tool](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning).
+GSSAR is an open-source initiative helping teams automatically revoke secrets discovered by [GitHub's Secret Scanning tool](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning).

 Right now, whenever a new secret is discovered, you are notified straight away within the Secret Scanning tab.
 You can then make a conscious decision over whether to revoke the secret or mark it as a false positive, etc.

 With some secrets, it's okay not to take immediate action and only revoke after the right people have reviewed.
 However, for some other types of secrets (such as AWS Access Keys), more of an immediate (and automated) approach may be required in revoking these secrets.
-GSSR is an initiative to solve that use case. :rotating_light:
+GSSAR is an initiative to solve that use case. :rotating_light:

 GitHub Secret Scanner Auto Remediator (GSSAR) is an initiative that revokes certain secret types automatically.
 GSSAR takes an agnostic approach to the kinds of secrets and leaves it up to each GitHub organization to decide what secret types should and should not be automatically revoked.